Pocahontas (1995 film): Plot

 Later, John and Pocahontas meet with Grandmother Willow and plan to bring peace between the colonists and the tribe.
 While both parties spy on the couple, John and Pocahontas share a kiss.
-Furious, Kocoum attacks and attempts to kill John, but Thomas, who had been ordered by Ratcliffe to follow John, intervenes and kills Kocoum.
-John orders Thomas to leave before the tribesmen arrive to capture the former and retrieve Kocoum's body.
+Furious at the scene, Kocoum lets out a battle cry, attacks, and attempts to kill John, but Thomas, sent by Ratcliffe to follow John, shoots and kills Kocoum instead.
+John angrily orders Thomas to leave the scene before the tribesmen arrive to capture John and retrieve Kocoum's body.
 Enraged at Kocoum's death, Powhatan chastises Pocahontas for leaving the village, and declares war on the English, beginning with John's execution at dawn.

-Reaching Jamestown, Thomas warns the settlers of John's capture.
-Ratcliffe then rallies his men to battle, using this as an excuse to annihilate the tribe and find their nonexistent gold.
+Returning to Jamestown, Thomas warns the settlers of John's capture.
+Overhearing Thomas's news, Ratcliffe then rallies his men to battle, using this as an excuse to annihilate the tribe and find their nonexistent gold.
 That same night, Powhatan also orders his men to prepare for battle.
 A desperate Pocahontas visits Grandmother Willow and realizes the arrow from John's compass is the same spinning arrow from her dream, which leads to her destiny.
-Morning comes, and Powhatan and his tribe drag John to a cliff for his execution.
+At dawn, Powhatan and his tribe drag John to a cliff for his execution.
 Meanwhile, Ratcliffe leads the armed colonists to fight Powhatan's warriors.
-Just as Powhatan is about to execute John and start the war, Pocahontas intervenes and finally convinces him to end the fighting between the two groups and spare John's life.
-Both sides stand down, and John is released, but an unmoved Ratcliffe fires his musket at Powhatan, but John takes the shot to save him.
-Furious, and despite Ratcliffe accusing John of taking the shot, the settlers turn on him and arrest him for hurting their comrade.
+Just as Powhatan is about to execute John and start the war, Pocahontas throws herself over John and finally convinces her father to end the fighting between the two groups and spare John's life.
+Both sides stand down and Powhatan releases John, but an unmoved Ratcliffe fires his musket at Powhatan.
+John takes the shot instead to save the chief, and the livid settlers turn on Ratcliffe for hurting their comrade.

 John is nursed back to health by the tribe, but he must return to England for his wounds to fully heal.
-Ratcliffe is also sent back to face punishment for his crimes against the settlement.
+Ratcliffe is also sent back in chains to face punishment for his crimes against the settlement.
 John asks Pocahontas to come with him, but she chooses to stay with her tribe to help keep the peace.
-John leaves without Pocahontas, but with Powhatan's blessing to return anytime in the future.
-At the end, Pocahontas stands atop a cliff, watching the ship carrying John depart.
+John leaves without Pocahontas, but with Powhatan's blessing to return anytime in the future and his gratitude for saving him from Ratcliffe.
+At the end, Pocahontas runs to the top of a cliff, where she watches the Susan Constant carrying John depart.